GSA/digitalgov.gov/content/posts/2017-04-24-federal-pilot-to-integrate-public-services-into-intelligent-personal-assistants.md

 ---
-url: /2017/04/24/federal-pilot-to-integrate-public-services-into-intelligent-personal-assistants/
 date: 2017-04-24 11:00:33 -0400
 title: Federal Pilot to Integrate Public Services Into Intelligent Personal Assistants
 summary: 'The demand for more automated, self-service access to United States public services, when and where citizens need them, grows each day&mdash;and so do advances in the consumer technologies like Intelligent Personal Assistants designed to meet those challenges.
-The U.S. General Services Administration&rsquo;s (GSA) Emerging'
+The U.S. General Services Administration&rsquo;s (GSA)'
 authors:
   - jherman
 categories: